 You might be ready to strap on your hiking boots and hit the trail, but before you begin your trek into the Rif Mountains, spend a few days in Chefchaouen, which is known as Chaouen by the locals.
 Moulay Ali Ben Rachid founded the city in 1471.
 It was used as a defensive base for Riffian Berber tribes against the Portuguese in Ceuta.
 The town quickly expanded in 1494 when individuals seeking refuge from Granada settled in the city. (more…)

 Chefchaouen is one of the most hidden small cities in Morocco.
-The Medina, Souq, and a variety of restaurants all await passersby from various countries.
-Spending two or three days in the region is sufficient to get a good feel of the area, but plan on spending a little more time if you take a Chefchaouen Trek.
-Welcome to one of the most splendid towns located near the Mediterranean Coast and smack middle in the Rif Mountains. (more…)
+The Medina, Souq, and a variety of restaurants all await travelers from around the world.
+Spending two or three days in the region is sufficient to get a good feel of the area, but plan on spending a little more time if you take a Chefchaouen Trek to explore the Rif Mountains.

 Chefchaouen is located in the Rif Mountains of Morocco on the Mediterranean Coast.
-Morocco is an eclectic city with beauty all over.
-When in Morocco, a visitor has an array of activities at the fingertips.
-In the High Atlas Mountains, trekking takes many visitors to Mt.
-Toubkal and back.
-Much of the country is unpopulated, largely uncharted, and vibrantly green, especially in the valleys and the north.
-Whether coming for some sun and fun or hiking and biking, Morocco tours get you a slitouce of whatever it is you’re looking for. (more…)
+It is an eclectic city with beauty around every corner.
+When in Morocco, a visitor has an array of activities at the fingertips, from hiking and trekking to biking or relaxing in the sun.
+Much of the country is unpopulated, largely uncharted, and vibrantly green, especially in the valleys and the mountans of the north,and a trip to Chefchaouen can be as active or as relaxing as you choose.

 Morocco is a small country with a large heart for exceptional beauty.
 The Rif Mountains is one of the areas in northern Morocco.
 You may have heard of Chefchaouen in Morocco.
-Chefchaouen is a large city where most of the budget Morocco tours will start for the Rif Mountain area, especially if you’re interested in a day or multi-day hike.
-The Rif Mountains are set in the northern most section of Morocco combining a number of ranges, peaks, gorges, and valleys.
-Cedar and fir forests spread throughout, providing a wonderful place for the Barbary Apes to live. (more…)
+Chefchaouen is a large city where most of the budget Morocco tours will start for the Rif Mountain area, especially if you’re interested in a day or multi-day hike. (more…)

 Chefchaouen is one of the largest cities in Morocco, especially in the Rif Mountains.
 The Rif Mountains are located in the northwest of Morocco.
 They run along the coastline and some even consider the Rif Mountains to continue in Spain.
 There are a number of different Morocco tours you can take to view Chefchaouen.
 Some of these tours make great day hikes while others require camping out for a few days at a time. (more…)